Kentucky Court Records

 - McCracken County Jail

-The Kentucky Department of Correction provides an online Inmate Search platform where an interested person can access public data on all inmates.
-Anyone can search for general inmate information by using the inmate’s full name.
-Still, access to further details like the inmate’s DOC/PID number, County where the offense was committed, and other vital information are released to eligible requesters.
-Eligible requesters have been given a court order to obtain the information, requesters who have received the offenders’ consent, the offenders, and the victims of the crime committed.
+The Kentucky Department of Corrections provides an online Inmate Search platform where an interested person can access public data on all inmates.
+Anyone can search for general inmate information using the inmate’s full name.
+Still, access to further details like the inmate’s DOC/PID number, the County where the offense was committed, and other vital information is released to eligible requesters.
+Eligible requesters have been given a court order to obtain the information, as well as equesters who have received the offenders’ consent, the offenders, and the victims of the crime committed.
 The Victim Identification Notification Everyday (VINE) system allows victims of criminals to keep tabs on offenders’ movement, whether transferred from one holding facility to another, released, or placed on parole.
-Apart from the online search, an interested person can also search for an inmate by visiting the Department Of Corrections’ Office.
+Apart from the online search, inquirers may also search for an inmate by visiting the Department of Corrections’ Office.

 Kentucky Department of Corrections